drmohundro/find-string.vim/README.markdown

-This script is just a provider for the PowerShell [find-string](http://github.com/drmohundro/Find-String) script, that is itself an homage to the [ack](http://search.cpan.org/~petdance/ack/ack).
+This script is just a provider for the PowerShell [find-string](http://github.com/drmohundro/Find-String) script, that is itself an homage to [ack](http://search.cpan.org/~petdance/ack/ack).
 In fact, this script is based *heavily* on the [ack.vim script](http://github.com/mileszs/ack.vim/).
 The grepprg and grepformat parts of the script were copied over with variables